A continuum model reproducing the multiple frequency crossovers in acoustic attenuation in glasses: Introduction

 \section{Introduction}

 Heterogeneous architectured materials have attracted considerable attention on their potential applications~\cite{Bouaziz2008}.
-They are manmade structural materials designed for obtaining \textit{ad hoc } properties, that cannot be generally found in nature.
-They are generally obtained by engineering the interplay between the shape, the properties and possible association of materials at different scales, either in a random spacial distribution (composite materials) either with the repetition of regular patterns (metamaterials).
-Depending on their application, the lengthscale of such patterns can span from nanometer to macroscopic range.
-For example, metamaterials have been initially investigated for applications in acoustics, for realizing acoustic guides, filters, lenses~\cite{Liu2000,Khelif2006,Zhang2009,Cummer2016}.
-And recently, they have also been introduced into the field of thermal science, for realizing tunable multi-functional thermal metamaterials ~\cite{Lee2016,Park2017}, thermal cloaks and camouflage ~\cite{Sklan2018}, etc. In both applications, it is matter of guiding, filtering, hindering, the propagation of acoustic waves (phonons), responsible for the sound propagation when their wavelength is macroscopic, and for thermal transport at room temperature when it is nanometric.
+They are manmade structural materials designed for getting \textit{ad hoc} properties, which are not normally found in nature.
+Generally, these materials are achieved by engineering the interplay between the shape, the properties and spatial distribution of materials at different scales.
+The length scale of architectures ranges from nanometer to macroscopic sizes, depending on the application.
+For example, \vg{acoustic} metamaterials are composite materials with repeating regular patterns \vg{on a macroscopic scale}, which have been initially investigated for applications in acoustics, for realizing acoustic guides, filters, lenses~\cite{Zhang2009,Cummer2016}. \vg{Engineered at a smaller scale, they} have also been introduced into the field of thermal science to realize thermal cloaks and camouflage ~\cite{Sklan2018}, tunable multi-functional thermal metamaterials ~\cite{Park2017}, etc. In both applications, the goal is to filter, guide and prevent the propagation of sound waves (phonons), responsible for the acoustic transport \AT{(in the sub-GHz range), and for the heat transport at room temperature (in the THz range). } Heterogeneous architectured materials affect the propagation of the phonons mainly by introducing an extrinsic scattering source, such as the interfaces.\AT{ In general, sound propagation in such heterogeneous structures displays non trivial effects.} For example, in the case of metamaterials featuring periodicity, novel coherent effects arise due to the Bragg scattering.
+As a result, a new defined Brillouin Zone will fold the band structure, thus introducing new optic modes which can scatter the acoustic ones.
+Furthermore, the elemental bricks in the micro-structure introduce local resonances, resulting in the presence of band gaps in the dispersion relation, inside which phonons cannot exist~\cite{Liu2000}, \vg{thus preventing sound or heat transport.}